makerdao/governance-manual/parameter-index/debt-auction/param-initial-lot-size.md

 Maker Governance may wish to increase the `Debt Auction Initial Lot Size` if debt auctions have to be repeated restarted before keepers are able to submit profitable bids.

 **Why decrease this parameter?**
-Maker Governance may wish to decrease the `Debt Auction Initial Lot Size` if there is a risk of insufficient keeper participation resulting in high amounts of MKR being minted.
+Maker Governance may wish to decrease the `Debt Auction Initial Lot Size` if there is a risk of insufficient keeper participation resulting in a risk of high amounts of MKR being minted.

+## Considerations
+This parameter should be tuned in conjunction with the `Debt Auction Lot Size Increase` parameter, which has similar consequences when increased or decreased as the `Debt Auction Initial Lot Size` parameter.